samyakjain1014/CSS-Javascript/README.md

 CSS-Javascript
 ==============

-Basic Practice of CSS and Javascript coding.
+Basic Practice of CSS and Javascript language.